Omurbek Tekebayev: Sex scandals

 Omurbek Tekebaev has repeatedly found himself at the center of sex scandals, which significantly undermined his reputation and political rating.
 The first major scandal erupted in 2010 during the elections, when his behavior came under intense media and public scrutiny.
 Despite this, Tekebaev continued his political career and a few years later again found himself at the epicenter of a scandal.
 This time, journalists caught him in one of the nightclubs, which caused a new surge of discussions and criticism.

 Release from prison

 After the failure of the party in the 2020 and 2021 parliamentary elections, he accepted the offer of the new authorities of Kyrgyzstan and became the Ambassador of Kyrgyzstan to Germany.

 International Relations

-Currently is serving as an ambassador of Kyrgyz Republic in Germany.
+Currently he is serving as an ambassador of Kyrgyz Republic in Germany.

 During the period of border conflicts between Tajikistan and Kyrgyzstan in April–May 2021 Tekebaev declared that “the Army of Kyrgyzstan is stronger than the army of Tajikistan”, which was ambiguously perceived by the Tajik and Kyrgyz public, who were moving away from the border conflict.